 “Let’s do it!”
 I said as we were planning our family vacation for next summer.
 I was really excited about heading to Colorado to visit the National Parks.

-As our time got closer…I started rethinking our decision to take our long trip with the boys.
-We have a 5-year-old and a 1 ½-year-old…and Colorado is a 17-hour drive for us.
+As our time got closer…I started rethinking our decision to take our long trip.

-We have friends who live 4 hours away, and I thought about how hard those drives were for us.
+We have friends who live a few hours away, and I thought about how hard those drives were for us.
 The endless times I’ve heard “Are we there yet?” or “How much further?”…but mostly “Can I have a snack?”

-We were able to not only take a 17-hour road trip without losing our minds, but it was actually enjoyable and provided good times of strengthening our family connection.
-I was thankful that I spent some time intentionally planning and preparing our activities, and both boys handled the drive well.
-Other than a few declarations of “ALLLLLL DONNNNNNEEEEEE” from my 1 ½ year old’s car seat, they hung in there like champs.
+We were able to not only take a 17-hour road trip, but it was actually enjoyable and provided good times of strengthening our family connection.
+I was thankful that I spent some time intentionally planning and preparing our activities though.

 Having a positive road trip experience is possible, with just a little planning and preparation.